-For vehicles equipped with a driver-selectable mode, the mode for the charge-sustaining test shall be selected according to paragraph 3. of Appendix 6 to this annex.
+For vehicles equipped with a driver-selectable mode, the mode for the charge-sustaining Type 6 test shall be selected according to paragraph 3. of Appendix 6 to Annex 8.

+[Placeholder: HVAC system settings Low Temp Presentation Rev7: setting as defined in optional Annex]